SSNAPS: Audio-Visual Separation of Speech and Background Noise with Diffusion Inverse Sampling: SSNAPS for Off-Screen Speech Separation

 \section{SSNAPS for Off-Screen Speech Separation}

 The video for each speaker guides the inverse sampling process to match the speaker's lip movements.
-It helps discern, e.g., between speakers with similar pitch, and between speech and noise with overlapping spectral profile.
+It helps discern, e.g., between speakers with similar pitch, and between speech and noise with overlapping spectral profiles.
 However, in many real-world cases, not all speech recordings have corresponding lip videos.

 In the absence of visual guidance, without special care, separation techniques may be prone to signal leakage between estimated sources, also known as crosstalk.
 This is manifested as one source being audible in the recovered signal of another source.
 The primary cause of this crosstalk is typically the difficulty of the separation model in distinguishing between acoustically similar sources, for example, in separating same-sex speech.
-Although the off-screen speech separation scenario is highly realistic, this field remains underexplored.
+Although off-screen speech separation is common in real-world settings, this field remains underexplored.
 While a few supervised paradigms have been proposed \cite{ravss,offscreen}, to the best of our knowledge, we are the first to address this challenge in the unsupervised regime.

 Here we assume that among $K$ speakers, only $K-1$ have visual cues.
 The $K$-th speaker is arbitrarily defined as the one lacking visual guidance.
 We further assume that $K>1$, i.e., our focus is on joint speech separation and enhancement.
 Since SSNAPS is an unsupervised technique, only the case of a single video-less speaker is considered.
 Otherwise, major methodological changes will likely be required due to ambiguity in source attribution, which is left for future work.
+Arguably, in many real-world acoustic scenes there are only two or three speakers.
+Consequently, it is plausible to assume that only one speaker (for $K=2$) or two speakers (for $K=3$) have visual cues.

 Now, recall that the speech diffusion denoiser $F_\theta$ is trained under the classifier-free guidance methodology.
 Thus, the score function $\rvs_\theta$ can be estimated with $F_\theta(\rvx^i_\tau,\tau,\varnothing)$ instead of $F_\theta(\rvx^i_\tau,\tau,V_i)$, where $\varnothing$ is a null-token representing the state of a missing lip video.
 It is, however, still necessary to adapt SSNAPS to minimise potential crosstalk.